 The majority of criminal charges get prosecuted on the state and local levels.
-But, any crimes charged by the federal government get tried in federal court in Connecticut.
+But, any crimes charged by the federal government are tried in federal court in Connecticut.
 The Connecticut federal courthouses are in Hartford, New Haven, and Bridgeport.
 These federal crimes are sometimes referred to as “white collar” offenses.
 They face prosecution with the full backing of very powerful government agencies.
 This includes agencies such as the FBI, the IRS, the DEA, and many more.
 If charged with a federal crime, it is important to retain an attorney.
 Find an attorney that has experience at this level and understands how to deal with the government.
 They should also know how to deal with the various agencies involved in your case.
 The following crime definitions can help you.

 Grand Jury Testimony

 If summoned to appear before a grand jury in Connecticut, you have the right to an attorney.
 The attorney can assist you with the proceedings.
 A lawyer cannot go inside the grand jury courtroom while you testify.
 But, you can exit the room and receive counsel from your federal criminal lawyer.

 If a group of people has collectively made plans in an effort to commit a crime or crimes, the individuals of that group can face conspiracy charges.
 Note that the charge of conspiracy can get issued in addition to a charge for the specific crime that was the objective of the plan.
 Sometimes, the conspiracy gets charged under the RICO law.
 The RICO law started to attack organized crime.
 But, the law can get applied to any formal or informal organization.